chadeckles/masters-pick-6/README.md

 > *"I'm not saying my golf game is bad, but if I grew tomatoes, they'd come up sliced."* — Lee Trevino

-The ultimate pick'em pool app for **every major championship in golf**.
+The ultimate pick'em pool app for **the biggest championships in golf**.
 Pick 6 golfers across 4 tiers, and your best 5 of 6 combined to-par scores determine the winner.
 Live scoring.
 Zero spreadsheets.
-Finally, an excuse to watch golf at work. ⛳
+Finally, a better way! ⛳

 ## 🌲 What Is This?